BobbyH49/SQLServerk8s/modules/sql.md

 ## Install and configure SQL Server on Containers

+**NB: This page is all about installing and configuring the SQL Server Container Instances.
+However, there are some prerequisites for the clustering technology which will also be configured.**

+**DH2I is the clustering technology of choice.
+For more information refer to https://support.dh2i.com/docs/guides/dxenterprise/containers/kubernetes/mssql-ag-k8s-statefulset-qsg/.**

 1. Connect to SqlK8sJumpbox via Bastion (using domain account i.e. \<azureUser\>.sqlk8s.local)

 2. Open Powershell